Estimated reading time: 6 minutes

-Next, try experimenting with long tail keywords.
-Long tail keywords consist of three to five-word phrases that are very specific to whatever someone is searching.
+Next, try experimenting with long-tail keywords.
+Long-tail keywords consist of three to five-word phrases that are very specific to whatever someone is searching for.
 If you figure out the right combo, it’ll show!
-Plus, usually, when people search for things in a super accurate way, they’re looking to buy!
+Plus, usually, when people search for things in a super-accurate way, they’re looking to buy!
 Or maybe they’re just researching?
 Either way, they know what they want.

 How to Find the Keywords People Search for

-To get an idea of which keywords are used the most, use Google Suggest and the Google AdWords Keyword Planner.
+To get an idea of which keywords get used the most, use Google Suggest and the Google AdWords Keyword Planner.

-Google’s Keyword Planner is a useful tool.
+Google’s Keyword Planner is a valuable tool.
 To figure out how often keywords are being searched (in real-time), use the “Traffic Stat” view.
 Also note, that the “Competition” view is a debatable stat to follow (for some).
-It indicates the number of online advertisers the keyword has linked to it.
-Which is on a scale of low, medium and high.
+It indicates the number of online advertisers the keyword has linked to and falls on to a scale of “low, medium, and high.”

 2. Add SEO to Images!

 So how many images should be in a single blog post?
-A recent study from Blogpros shows to include at least one photo for about every 350 words.
+A recent study from Blogpros.com shows to include at least one photo for about every 350 words.

 3. Resize Your Images

 Lastly, don’t forget to resize images to their proper dimensions (based on your site’s theme specifications).
-Keep in mind that if you use a plugin that “automatically resizes” images to fit a particular dimension on each page, the full sized image still probably exists within your site’s media library!
-If that happens, it can slow down your site’s load time because not only is the original image still the same size but you now have a plugin that’s taking up space too.
-Don’t fret though; there are tons of ways to make your website run faster.
-No matter what, keeping tabs on site speed and page load times while improving upon it makes a huge difference when it comes to user-experience and SEO!
+Keep in mind that if you use a plugin that “automatically resizes” images to fit a particular dimension on each page, the full-sized image still probably exists within your site’s media library!
+If that happens, it can slow down your site’s load time because not only is the original image still the same size, but you now have a plugin that’s taking up space too.
+Don’t fret, though; there are tons of ways to make your website run faster.
+No matter what, keeping tabs on site speed and page load times while improving upon it makes a huge difference in user experience and SEO!